-Q.: Who is listed as the Holder of the Registration Certificate in Uzbekistan?A.: The Manufacturer is always designated as the official Holder of the Registration Certificate.
-The involvement of a local Authorized Representative does not impact the Manufacturer's authority over commercial or marketing activities.
+Q.: Who is listed as the Holder of the Registration Certificate in Uzbekistan?A.: The Manufacturer is not designated as the official Holder of the Registration Certificate anymore, as it was before August 2025.
+Now, a locally established company being stated as a Holder, yet it can`t manage the Certificate without manufacturer`s approval thru the PoA.

 Q.: What are state fees like and is it possible for us to pay state fees directly to the Regulator?
-A.: The State fee is paid in Uzbek sum, UZS.
-A local company we use for AR functions has an UZS account for such transactions.
+A.: The State fee is paid in Uzbek soum, UZS.
+Once a local company we use for AR functions designated as it, we pay State fee on the manufacturer`s behalf.

 129 000 000 UZS ($9900).